Romulus, Michigan: Infrastructure

 In 2018, major online retailer Amazon opened its DTW1 Fulfillment Center, north of Metro Airport near Ecorse and Vining Roads.
 Approximately 1,600 workers are employed at the site.

+Grocery retailer Kroger built a $95 million automated fulfillment center to accommodate fast-paced online grocery shopping on the city's south side, near I-275 and Eureka Road, in 2021.

 Romulus has a variety of small businesses throughout the city including hotels, bars, and restaurants.
 Retail is scarce in the city with the exception of a few pharmacies and small discount retailers.
 Due to the lack of major grocery retailers and numerous failed attempts to bring in new stores to the food desert community, most citizens have to travel to adjacent cities including Van Buren Township and Taylor to go to more prominent supermarket chains.

 Parks and recreation

 After a failed city millage in February 2011, city officials had to close all of the city parks in order to keep the city financially stable.
 However, the Downtown Development Authority were willing to maintain the operations of Mary Ann Banks Park & Historical Park, reopening the park in Spring 2011.
 By 2015, the city's finances had rebounded and with determination from city officials and citizens, most of the city's parks have reopened with improvements and even opening a new park - including: